shuttle-hq/shuttle/README.md

 # shuttle

-shuttle is a platform for easily deploying and hosting serverless Rust apps.
+[Shuttle](https://www.shuttle.rs/) is a serverless platform for Rust which makes it really easy to deploy your web-apps.

-shuttle is built for productivity, reliability and performance:
+Shuttle is built for productivity, reliability and performance:
 - Zero-Configuration support for Rust using annotations
 - Automatic resource provisioning (databases, caches, subdomains, etc.) via [Infrastructure-From-Code](https://www.shuttle.rs/blog/2022/05/09/ifc)
 - First-class support for popular Rust frameworks (Rocket, Axum)